Lawyer Sophia Solovyova

 Helping You Create a Winning Personal Statement

 As an immigration lawyer, I help clients submit well-prepared applications to U.S. Citizenship and Immigration Services (USCIS) or the U.S. Immigration Court.
-One crucial part of certain applications is the personal statement, where clients share thier stories.
+One crucial part of certain applications is the personal statement, where clients share their stories.
 People also call it an affidavit or declaration.

 What should a Personal Statement Include?

 The content of a personal statement depends on the type of immigration relief you seek.
 For example, if you apply for asylum because of past persecution, you must describe the harm you endured or explain why you fear future harm if forced to return home.
-In this case, your personal statement outlines the events that led to the persecution and details potential risks ahead.
+In this case, your personal statement outlines the events that led to the persecution and details the potential risks ahead.

 In contrast, if you seek permanent residency through marriage to a U.S. citizen or permanent resident, you will focus on your relationship.
 Your personal statement explains how you met, how your relationship developed, and when you decided to marry.
 The goal is to show that your marriage is genuine, not just for legal status.